 In 2009, CommunityCare introduced its Individual Health Plan to the market.
 This product provides individual healthcare coverage for individuals up to age 64 ½.

 CommunityCare Managed Healthcare Plans of Oklahoma now provides health care services to more than 500,000 individuals.
-We also have approximately 400 employees in our Tulsa and Oklahoma City offices combined.
+We also have over 450 employees in our Tulsa and Oklahoma City offices combined.